NasirMalik/LinkedIn-iOS-Status/LinkedIn-Test/LinkedInShare/LinkedIN_READ_ME.txt

 1) XCode 4.01 or higher
 2) An Api key and Secret key  (you can get this at http://developer.linkedin.com)
 3) Open the file OAuthLoginView.m
 4) Find the method initLinkedInApi, add your api and secret keys here.
+Search API_KEY_HERE SECRET_KEY_HERE and add your keys
 5) Build and Run

-If you have feedback it's welcome.
-You can contact me via whitneyland.com (it may redirect to lee.hdgreetings.com).
-I can also be contacted via the public LinkedIn web site (Lee Whitney).

 Have fun.